MobSF/Mobile-Security-Framework-MobSF/.github/ISSUE_TEMPLATE/feature_request.md

+## Feature Requests

-- If you're requesting a new feature/enhancement, explain why you'd like it to be added and it's importance.
+If you're requesting a new feature/enhancement, explain why you'd like it to be added and it's importance.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.